jasmina-dzurlic/Kassemble/proposal.md

 ```

 ### Related tools
 `SPAdes` is a related tool that is incorporated in `Kassemble` as a python wrapper to perform de novo contig assemblies.

-The [documentation](https://github.com/ablab/spades) for `SPAdes` provides more detailed information about the program. `SOAPdenovo2` is also a contig assembly tool that performs similar assemblies and more information about this program can be found [here](https://github.com/aquaskyline/SOAPdenovo2).
+`SOAPdenovo2` is also a contig assembly tool that performs similar assemblies and more information about this program can be found [here](https://github.com/aquaskyline/SOAPdenovo2).
 The shortcomings of `SOAPdenovo2` is that it is designed for short read assemblies and small genomes compared to `SPAdes` in which utilizes long-reads in a short-read assembly.
 In additon, `SPAdes`incorporates long reads to scaffold contigs from a short-read assembly.